Mahlatselucky/MIRA-ANDROID/README.md

 ## Features in this prototype

 * Register and log in with an email and password.
-Passwords are hashed on the server before they are stored.
-[CONFIRM WITH ISAM BEFORE SUBMITTING]
+Passwords are hashed on the server before they are stored. ****
 * The login token is saved on the phone, so the user stays signed in until they log out.
 * A settings screen where the user picks a preferred language and turns notifications on or off.
 The choices are saved to the server.
 * Five rooms: Anxiety & Depression, Skin & Acne, Family Issues, Gambling and Substance Abuse.